sghuang19/portfolio/source/_posts/hexo-next-custom-pages.md

   page: /page/
 ```

-Where the directory looks like:
+The directory structure looks like:

 ```txt
 .